Cloud Technologies and Services

 The Cloud Technologies and Services group focuses on advanced technologies and services towards smarter and optimized cloud infrastructures.
 Our major focus areas are software defined networking (SDN), cloud systems analytics and optimization, and the Power platform differentiation as a base for cloud infrastructure.

-The group's activities in this area influence a wide range of IBM system products and services, including IBM's xSeries systems (with a focus on blade servers), IBM's pSeries systems, IBM systems management and more.
-We collaborate with several teams from IBM research and contribute to productization work of IBM development peers.
-We are also collaborating on cloud computing technologies as IBM CloudBurst and the EU FP7 and the Horizon 2020 programs, where the currently active projects are COSIGN and BEACON.
+The group's activities in these areas influence a wide range of IBM system products and services, including IBM Cloud, IBM SDN, IBM Power Systems, and more.
+We collaborate with several teams from IBM Research and contribute to productization work of IBM development peers.
+We are also collaborating on the EU FP7 and the Horizon 2020 programs, where the currently active projects are COSIGN and BEACON.

 SDN is one of our major focus areas, where the team has a long history and experience in all aspects of network virtualization, performance, and federation.

 A notable achievement in the SDN area is the Distributed Overlay Virtual nEtwork (DOVE) technology, which combines overlay networking with centralized control.
 The team innovated the base technology and took it from a research prototype into a product contribution (SDN-VE).
 DOVE presents an abstraction of 'Network-as-a-Service' where the network connectivity is determined and enforced according to different types of policy (QoS, security, etc.) that are defined at the application level (without the need to specify low level notions like ports, VLANs, etc.).
 Parts of the technology were contributed to open source (OpenDaylight), and as part of our contribution to the EU project FIWARE the team integrated the technology into a cloud management stack (OpenStack).